Burakumin: Social movements and approaches

 In recent years, the buraku problem has become less visible in public discourse.
 This is partly due to the transition in administrative focus from specific "Dōwa policy" to general "human rights policy," as well as other factors such as municipal consolidations and an aging population, which have diluted attention on the specific issue of buraku discrimination.
 There is a "virtual taboo" in the Japanese media against discussing the topic, leading to widespread public ignorance.
 This institutional silence compels many burakumin to manage their identity through a process of "bracketing"—selectively concealing or revealing their background depending on the social context.
 This strategy is not necessarily a passive acceptance of stigma but an active, pragmatic decision to avoid potential discrimination.

-The rise of the internet has also created new challenges, with a large amount of discriminatory "graffiti" and hate speech appearing online.
-In 2009, Google faced controversy after digitized Tokugawa-era maps were published on Google Earth, which could be used to identify historical outcaste areas.
-A 2013 survey by the Tokyo Metropolitan Government highlighted the persistence of discriminatory attitudes regarding marriage.
-When asked what they would do if their child intended to marry someone from a Dōwa community, only 46.5% of respondents said they would respect their child's wishes without reservation, while 27% said they "don't know," and the remainder expressed reluctance.
-Conversely, only 56.5% of young people said they would go through with such a marriage if their parents strongly objected.